hariharan-devarajan/basket/README.md

 ```
 ## Patching Mercury 1.0.1 to work with RoCE

-For Basket to work with Mercury 1.0.1 with RoCE, it needs a patched version of Mercury.
+For Basket to work with Mercury 1.0.1 with RoCE, it needs a patched
+version of Mercury.
+The patch allows you to specify a domain to be
+used when connecting to a verbs interface (rather than looking up the
+domain), which is the only practical way to use RoCE.
+This patch will
+not work with other versions of Mercury, and it certainly won't work
+with previous versions, since it changes lookup syntax, and therefore
+assumes that lookup syntax is as in Mercury 1.0.1 to begin with
+(lookup syntax was actually changed in Mercury 1.0.1, so this
+certainly shouldn't work with older versions).

-Assuming that Mercury 1.0.1 has been extracted to `./mercury-1.0.1` run our patch `mercury-1.0.1-RoCE.patch` in the `RoCE_Patch` folder as such
+Assuming that Mercury 1.0.1 has been extracted to `./mercury-1.0.1`
+run our patch `mercury-1.0.1-RoCE.patch` in the `RoCE_Patch` folder as
+such

 ```bash
 $ patch  -p0 <  mercury-1.0.1-RoCE.patch
 ```